 Mandatory Cost Sharing

-Mandatory Cost Sharing is cost sharing required by a sponsor as a condition of making an award.
-If mandatory cost sharing is required, the requirement is always specified in the published description of the sponsor announcement.
-The requirement is usually expressed in terms of a percentage of the total project cost or a percentage of the sponsor share of the total project cost although occasionally it is expressed as a fixed dollar amount.
+Cost sharing required by a sponsor as a condition of making an award.
+This requirement is always specified in the published description of the sponsor announcement.
+Although occasionally expressed as a fixed dollar amount, the requirement is usually expressed in terms of a percentage of the total project cost or a percentage of the sponsor share of the total project cost.
 Mandatory cost sharing expenses must be identified for cost accounting purposes and must be reported to the sponsor in the financial report of the project.
-Failure to document the agreed upon cost sharing during the conduct of the project will generally result in reduction of funds available from the sponsor.
+Failure to document the agreed upon cost sharing during the course of the project will result in reduction of funds available from the sponsor.

-The Office of Sponsored Programs officially interprets this policy.
-The Office of Sponsored Programs is responsible for obtaining approval for any revisions as required by the policy Creating and Maintaining Policies and Procedures through the appropriate governance structures.
-Please direct policy questions to the Office of Sponsored Programs, associate vice president for sponsored programs.
+The Division of Sponsored Programs officially interprets this policy.
+The Division of Sponsored Programs is responsible for obtaining approval for any revisions as required by the policy Creating and Maintaining Policies and Procedures through the appropriate governance structures.
+Please direct policy questions to the Division of Sponsored Programs, associate vice president for sponsored programs.

 Policy Specifics and Procedures